Falsely Accused Of Child Sexual Assault

 Find someone with experience in defending against false accusations, especially those involving children.
 Ask how they’ve handled similar cases.
 Request a clear plan for what happens next.

-Hiring the right attorney early gives you the best chance at clearing your name before charges escalate.
+Hiring the right attorney early positions your defense at clearing your name before charges escalate.

 Do Not Talk To Law Enforcement Without Representation